 - Living conditions are unsafe, dirty, or poorly maintained.

-- Promised care or supervision is not provided.
+- The level of care or supervision you were told you would receive is not being provided.

 Family Services (parenting support, counselling, Orange Door referrals):